jbanaszczyk/pms5003/README.md

 ### setup()

-Communicate PMS sensor and serial library.
-If they can't communicate - there is no sense for the next steps.
+Initialize serial library.
+If Arduino can't communicate with PMS5003 - there is no sense to perform the next steps.

 pms5003 takes care on protocol details (speed, data length, parity and so on).